Brogolem35/brogolem35.github.io/content/linux-beginner-glossary.md

 The most commonly used C Standard [Library](#shared-object) implementation on Linux systems.
 Almost all Linux software [depends](#dependency) on it.

+### Terminal Emulator

+Graphical application that is used to run command-line applications, such as [shells](#command-line-shell).

+Usually just referred to as terminal.

 ### Root Directory